Easy Carrot Fritters For Baby Led Weaning and Toddler

 Ingredient information

-Carrots - Perfect for baby led weaning, using the finest grater works best for this recipe.
+Carrots - Grated carrots are perfect for baby led weaning, using the finest grater works best for this recipe.

 Flaxseed - Great to use with water as an egg substitute.
 See below how to do this.